ximitiejiang/machine_learning_algorithm/README.md

 # MyCodeForML

 Machine learning algorithm by python:
 This is a summary of my machine learning coding practice, including most of the main stream machine learning algorithms.
 Most of the coding are based on Peter's Machine Learning in Action(MLA), which is a awesome book for ML learners.
-Also added some other interesting algorithms that not included in MLA. hopes this material can help more people on learning ML, and anticipate your feedback.
+Also added some other interesting algorithms that not included in MLA. hopes this material can help more people on learning ML, and any suggestion is highly appriciated.

 Reference:
   - Machine Learning in Action, Peter Harrington